planet-x3/MIDI-Converter/README.md

 This repository also contains a small player program based on FluidSynth.

 **NOTE**: This player is only intended to test the functionality of the output.
-While files intended for SC-55 will sound flawless, the quality will severely decrease when attempting to play files intended for the MT-32, as that variant of the soundtrack requires custom instruments to be loaded, which is not possible here.
+While files intended for the SC-55 will sound flawless, the quality will severely decrease when attempting to play files intended for the MT-32, as that variant of the soundtrack requires custom instruments to be loaded, which is not possible here.

 To compile it, run: